 - 2. Rationale: Demonstrates the effectiveness of the Office of Mineral Resources in providing an actual source of revenue from productive State-owned lands and water bottoms as a potential revenue base for the state of Louisiana. - 3.
 Use: Performance Indicator is used to determine priorities and resources needed and allocations made within the Agency. - 4.
-Clarity: Yes. - 5.
-Validity, Reliability, and Accuracy: Yes.
+Clarity: Yes. - Validity, Reliability, and Accuracy: Yes.
 The Legislative Auditor collects data on this every year and the DNR Internal Audit staff monitors this as well. - 6.
 Data Source, Collection, and Reporting: The data is collected into a database monthly and is kept current.
 The data is reported annually. - 7.
 Calculation Methodology: Use last month's balance and subtract the acreage that was released and add new acreage that was leased.
 Alternately, the current active leases acreage total could be used. - 8.
 Scope: Aggregate. - 9.
 Caveats: This Performance Indicator is beyond the control of the agency and is based on industry activity. - 10.
-Responsible Person: Rick Heck, Director of Petroleum Lands, Rick.Heck@la.gov; Phone: (225)342-6122 alternative energy leases.
+Responsible Person: Emile Fontenot, Director of Petroleum Lands, Anthony.Fontenot@la.gov; Phone: (225)342-1080